-Recent political and social events and decisions made in Canada, the U.S. and elsewhere, including changes to federal, provincial, state or municipal governments in Canada and the U.S., have, and can continue to create future uncertainty on global financial and economic markets.
+Political and social events and decisions made in Canada, the U.S. and elsewhere, including changes to federal, provincial, state or municipal governments in Canada and the U.S., may create future uncertainty on global financial and economic markets.
 This uncertainty may impact the energy industry in Canada and may have an adverse effect on Pembina's business and financial results.